gasduster99/primaryConcerns/README.md

 prediction to Iowa, Florida, Michigan, Nevada, New Hampshire, Virginia, and Wisconsin.
 Although I would like to add Minnesota, Ohio, Nevada, North Carolina, and Pennsylvania, pending decent polls from those states.
-I have tried to limit poll inclusion to polls present on FivethirtyEight appearing within the last two-three months and that achieve at least a B+ rating pollster rating from FivethirtyEight.
-If you can think of any other states that deserve to be considered, I welcome you to provide me a convincing argument as to why, If I am convinced and I can find the data I will include it.
+I have tried to limit poll inclusion to polls present on FivethirtyEight appearing within the last two-three months and that achieve at least a B+ pollster rating from FivethirtyEight.
+If you can think of any other states that deserve to be considered, I welcome you to provide me a convincing argument as to why.
+If I am convinced and I can find the data I will include it.

 Candidate electoral boxplots